Beginner Coding with Blocks

 Clean out some weeds in the passage between buildings using nested conditions in loops.

-The passage between buildings has weeds growing, gather all the weeds and dump them by using loops with nested conditions.
+The passage between buildings has weeds growing, It would be a good idea to gather all the weeds and dump them.
 There are ways you can automate this process by using conditions inside loops.
+There are several blocks in the editor that are disabled that you can enable in order to fill in the gaps.

 By using a condition in the while loop, the loop will continue as long as the condition is true.
-Each loop cycle adds a weed to the bag and the loop automatically stops when bag reaches 10.
+Each loop cycle adds a weed to the bag and the loop automatically stops when bag reaches ten (10).

-After navigating the passage, use a for loop to dump the weeds into containers by using the place block at the X marks.
+Walk to the first dark X mark and face the crate, in the two crates positioned we will dump the weeds we collected.
+Use a for loop with the place block at the X marks.
 The amount of steps between each container is uneven though as there is a gap in between.
 By using nested if blocks inside the loop, you can skip certain code when a condition is met.

 Once you've collected and placed the weeds in the proper location, reach the exit marked by a star to complete the level.